TheGloriousGenesis/CS_Learning/Kubernates/intro_into_kubernates.md

 certificate authority is considered authenticated.

 RBAC regulates access to computer or network resources.
 This is done by the use of API objects **Role** and **ClusterRole**.
-These roles contain the permissions an subject in k8 can have.
+These roles contain the permissions on subject in k8 can have.
 - A Role always sets permissions within a particular namespace
 - A ClusterRole is non-namespace specific, so can grant permissions to cluster scoped resources or multiple namespace access
 - Aggregated ClusterRole allows role management to be more dynamic and centralized.
 Allows grouping of other ClusterRoles to one central place. (instead of giving someone 5 different clusterroles, group them into one clusterrole)